marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 While participants complete the experiment, various exceptions might happen.
 Below we list how LIONESS experiments handle these issues.

 .. note:: Upon dropout participants receive different standard messages, which can be customized in the parameters.
-For all list of all messages see also :ref:`here <parameters__predefined_parameters>`.
+For all list of all messages see also :ref:`here<parameters__messages>`.
 All messages refer to the terminology HIT which is a task on Amazon MTurk.

-.. note:: LIONESS experiments do their best to prevent double participation by IP address check and cookies in the browser.
-Some of these measures can still be circumvented with some effort.
-If you want to be 100% sure that participants only participate once they should be provided with a ticket or unique ID which they have to enter during the experiment.
+.. warning:: LIONESS experiments do their best to prevent double participation by IP address check and cookies in the browser.
+These measures can still be circumvented with some effort.

 a) Internet Explorer
 ---------------------

 LIONESS experiments (like many other modern web applications) do not support Internet Explorer (IE).
 Experimenters can announce this upon recruitment (e.g. in their MTurk HIT).
 In case an IE user attempts to enter the experiment, they are directed to a page explaining that they cannot participate.
 By default, this message reads:

-.. warning:: As indicated in our HIT text on MTurk, our HIT does **not** support Microsoft Internet Explorer.
+:message:  As indicated in our HIT text on MTurk, our HIT does **not** support Microsoft Internet Explorer.
 Please return this HIT.
 We apologise for any inconvenience caused.

 Participants can return using a different browser.

-.. note:: All default messages assume participants are recruited from Amazon MTurk.
-You can edit these message in the parameter table, for example when you recruit your participants from elsewhere (e.g. Prolific),

 b) Task not active
 -------------------

-Experimenters can set the experiment 'inactive' or 'active' in the control panel.
+Experimenters can set the experiment *inactive* or *active* in the control panel.
 If the task is inactive, new participants cannot enter and receive the following default message:

-.. warning:: This HIT is currently offline.
+:message:  This HIT is currently offline.
 You cannot participate at this time.

-When an experiment is switched to 'inactive' in the middle of a session (for example, when an experimenter realizes that something is wrong), participants who are already in the experiment can continue and complete the experiment.
+When an experiment is switched to *inactive* in the middle of a session (for example, when an experimenter realizes that something is wrong), participants who are already in the experiment can continue and complete the experiment.

 c) Double login